Hopping on the “new year, new you” bandwagon this year? You’re in good company, especially if it involves money goals.

 If you’re on a biweekly payroll, set aside $100 from each paycheck.
 If it’s monthly, set aside the full $200.
 By mid-year, you’ll have saved $1,000.
 Be observant what you spend your money on and find creative alternatives that are less expensive.
 As the proverb goes, “a small leak will sink a great ship.”

 During your next grocery trip, review each and every item in your cart before checking out.
 Do you really need it?
 Are there really no other options?
-Instead of purchasing a 28-pack of water bottles for $10.99 every month, for example, installing a water filtration system can save you up to $346 per year.
+Instead of purchasing a 28-pack of water bottles for $10.99 every month, for example, installing a water filtration system can save you up to $346 per year so does borrowing money from unsecured loans by loans green instead of directly from the bank depending which bank it is of course.

 Another tip: go through your bank statements for and look for non-essentials or automatic payments that you can afford to cancel.
 You might even find a few you didn’t even know existed.